a11599/pmi/README.md

 ## Usage

 PMI provides a small, but useful set of services for 32-bit programs.
 The API is lightweight and kept to the minimum.
 All API services must be called using far calls.
-When the application starts, pointers to API services are provided in the GS segment.
+When the application starts, pointers to API services are provided in the GS segment selector.

 API services have a snake_case name and are defined in the `pmi_fns`
 structure: